 2 The extent of evidence-qathering for a limited assurance engagement is less than for a reasonable assurance engagement.
 Limited assurance engagements focus on aggregated data rather than physically checking source data at sites.
 Consequently, the level of assurance obtained in a limited assurance engagement is lower than the assurance that would have been obtained had a reasonable assurance engagement been

 Address all inquiries about this report to:

 Sustainability Relations Department

 Marunouchi-Nijubashi Bldg., 2-3 Marunouchi 3-chome, Chiyoda-ku, Tokyo, 100-8332, Japan

-Published in December 2023 (Partially revised in July 2024)
+Published in December 2024